 "Even after reading the book and confirming the sordid details about my destructive habit, I’m still not ready to go vegetarian – I just really love to eat meat."
-(Caroline Morley, Meathooked: How eating meat became a global obsession(link is external))
+(Caroline Morley, Meathooked: How eating meat became a global obsession)

 An interview with Ms. Zaraska